yjbanov/infra/README.md

 - Observe that the `.cfg` files have been updated (e.g. via `git status`).
 - Create a pull request containing changes both to the `.star` files and `.cfg` files.
 - Review and submit the pull request as normal.
 - Changes propagate to LUCI automatically.
-Go to https://luci-config.appspot.com/#/projects/flutter to check that new changes have been applied.
+Go to [LUCI config UI][3] to check that new changes have been applied.

 ## Adding new framework test shards